oLucasAguilar/yt-watch-later-button-chrome-extension/README.md

 # YouTube Watch Later Manager

-A YouTube extension that adds a convenient button to quickly add/remove videos from your Watch Later playlist.
-(Currently in early development)
+A simple Chrome extension that adds a convenient button to quickly add/remove videos from your Watch Later playlist.

-⚠️ **Note:** This extension is currently in experimental phase and may have bugs.
-Contributions and help with development are very welcome!

 ![Extension Usage Example](extension-usage-example.gif)

 ## Features

-- Quick toggle button in the YouTube navigation bar
+- One-click toggle button in the YouTube navigation bar
-- Easily add videos to Watch Later playlist
-- Quickly remove videos from Watch Later playlist
+- Works automatically on video pages

 ## Installation

+### Chrome Web Store
+*Coming soon*

 ### Manual Installation (Developer Mode)
 1. Download or clone this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" button
+4. Click "Load unpacked" and select the extension directory
-5. Select the folder containing the extension files

-## Contributing
+## Development

-This is an open source project and we'd love your help!
-Please feel free to:
+This is a personal project in active development.
+Feel free to:
-1. Open issues
+- Report issues
+- Suggest features
-2. Submit pull requests
+- Submit pull requests

-3. Suggest improvements
+## Privacy
+This extension:
+- Only runs on YouTube video pages
+- Doesn't collect any user data
+- Doesn't communicate with external servers